 If you asked for a name change, change your name.

 No one can force you to change your name.
 But if you asked for it at the time of your divorce, then most likely your request was granted.
 While it’s certainly easier going back to a maiden name at the time of a divorce (as opposed to filing a separate action for a name change) there’s more than just having the Judge sign your divorce decree.
 There are still many records to be revised/updated (with your employer, retirement accounts, bank accounts, credit cards, etc.), Social Security cards and passports to be reissued, and various other documentation which needs updating.
 My friend and colleague has written a on this very issue which provides a helpful roadmap for how to take care of all of these items once you have your Judgment of Divorce granting your name change.

 Other issues may arise post-judgment as you’re navigating the above.
-The family law attorneys at Hoagland, Longo, Moran, Dunst & Doukas, LLP are experienced and compassionate litigators who can help you navigate any issues that you may have relating to your completed divorce.
+The post-judgment lawyers at Hoagland, Longo, Moran, Dunst & Doukas, LLP are experienced and compassionate litigators who can help you navigate any issues that you may have relating to your completed divorce.
 We also have attorneys who can assist you in the drafting of wills or establishing trusts or estates.
 Please do not hesitate to contact me directly at or at 732-545-4717 if you have any questions or would like to schedule a free initial consultation.